demisto/content-docs/content-repo/extra-docs/packs/XSOAR-Content-Update-Notifications.md

 ---

 Use this pack to automate your content update process for marketplace packs.
-The playbooks in this pack will check for any available content updates for existing packs and send an e-mail or Slack message to users to inform them of the updates.
+The playbooks in this pack will check for any available content updates for existing packs and send an e-mail, or Slack message, to inform users of the updates.
 Then, users will be able to choose whether to automatically update the chosen content packs.

 # What does this pack do?
 Automate your content update process for marketplace packs.